usmaanalii/javascript/JavaScript30/analysis.md

 ### Array.prototype.find()

-Checks against the array, and returns the result of the item that meets the criteria (in this case it is an object)
+Checks against the array, and returns the result of the item, that meets the criteria (in this case it is an object)

 ``` javascript
 const index = comments.find(comment => comment => comment.id === 823423);